-Help pinpoint where to start; especially if clients have been in therapy for a while feeling stuck.
+It can help pinpoint where to start - especially if clients have been in therapy for a while feeling stuck.
 You can think of the birth chart as a blueprint, pointing to potential areas of growth and challenge in your life.

-Speeds up the time spent in therapy.
-Months can be spent in therapy avoiding the real issue but the chart clearly identifies issues.
+It speeds up the time spent in therapy.
+Months can be spent in therapy avoiding the real issue but the chart can help to clearly identify issues.

-The natal chart itself (i.e. the pictorial map) depicts our oppositions and internal conflicts and to visually see this on paper, adds another dimension to the therapeutic process and can have a powerful effect on us.
+The natal chart itself (i.e. the pictorial map) depicts our oppositions and internal conflicts.
+Visually seeing this on paper adds another dimension to the therapeutic process and can have a powerful effect on us.

 Self-care - it can help us to understand our makeup and our limitations.
 Through counselling, if we can reach a point of acceptance, we can provide ourselves with the necessary self-care needed.